lanag1/user-research-contextual-inquiry-/README.md

 What is the basic need involved for that activity?
 > This activity helps the user quickly and easily purchase clothes.
 This is a very time consuming activity although clothes are something all civilians need.
 This activity will hopefully decrease this time.
 What is/are the traditional/current solution(s) to satisfy the needs?
-> Currently, consumers stray away from ZARA as the mobile ap is very confusing to navigate.
+> Currently, consumers stray away from ZARA as the mobile app is very confusing to navigate.
 Most consumers opt for an easier website to navigate or for shopping in person.
 What is/are the limitation(s) that possibly would be improved with (digital) technology?
 > The biggest current limitation on the site is that it is not user friendly.
-This can easily be fixed by reorganizing the layout of the site.
+This can easily be fixed by reorganizing the layout of the app.
 This can be done with the technology that was used to construct the website initially.
 ## Step02: Target users
 What are the characteristics of users? (ex. demographics, preference, expertise)
 > Demographic: Consumers looking for clothes, likely college students up to middle aged men and women.